NVIDIA/NeMo/examples/nlp/rag/rag.md

 index = load_index_from_storage(storage_context)
 ```

-Finally, we have the LlamaIndex retrieve relevant neighbors and generate answers for the query by the following code piece.
-With `query` as the input argument, this code piece automatically embed the query with the defined embedder, then retrieve the k relevant neighbors from the index, and add those neighbors to a predefined template along with the query before feeding them to the LLM for generation.
+Finally, we will retrieve the relevant contexts and generate answers for the query using LlamaIndex's `query_engine.query()` method.
+Under the hood, this method automatically embeds the query with the defined embedder, then retrieve the k relevant contexts from the index, and add those contexts to a predefined template along with the query before feeding them to the LLM for generation.
+We can set the number of relevant contexts to be retrieved by setting the argument `similarity_top_k` value.
 ```
-print("Responding to query using neighbors.") query_engine = index.as_query_engine(similarity_top_k=3)
+print("Responding to query using relevant contexts.") query_engine = index.as_query_engine(similarity_top_k=3)
 response = query_engine.query(query)
 print(response)
 ```

-Below is an example of the default template created by LlamaIndex to feed the LLM, which can be modified following LlamaIndex's documentation ;[Prompts RAG](https://docs.llamaindex.ai/en/stable/examples/prompts/prompts_rag/).
+Below is an example of the default template by LlamaIndex to feed a query and relevant contexts to the LLM.
+This template can be modified following LlamaIndex's documentation [Prompts RAG](https://docs.llamaindex.ai/en/stable/examples/prompts/prompts_rag/).

 ```